Parenting

 Teenagers and their Emotions

-Bettina Hohnen, a Clinical Psychologist at University College London and co-author of The Incredible Teenage Brain, explains that "When a teen is highly emotional and highly motivated, the prefrontal cortex can't override that, so they make decisions that are more emotionally driven."
-This is not to say that teens are unable to reason or lack the ability to analyze, but during the heat of the moment, they have far less ability to regulate their emotions and responses than adults do.
+Bettina Hohnen, a Clinical Psychologist at University College London, explains, "When a teen is highly emotional and highly motivated, the prefrontal cortex can't override that, so they make decisions that are more emotionally driven."

 Five Steps to Emotional Agility